apache/mxnet/docs/install/index.md

 <div class="cloud">

-AWS Marketplace distributes AMIs (Amazon Machine Image) with MXNet pre-installed.
-You can launch an Amazon EC2 instance with one of the below AMIs:
-1. Deep Learning AMI (Amazon Machine Image) for [Ubuntu](https://aws.amazon.com/marketplace/pp/B06VSPXKDX)
+AWS Marketplace distributes Deep Learning AMIs (Amazon Machine Image) with MXNet pre-installed.
+You can launch one of these Deep Learning AMIs by following instructions in the [AWS Deep Learning AMI Developer Guide](http://docs.aws.amazon.com/dlami/latest/devguide/what-is-dlami.html).
-2. Deep Learning AMI for [Amazon Linux](https://aws.amazon.com/marketplace/pp/B01M0AXXQB)

-You could also run distributed deeplearning with *MXNet* on AWS using [Cloudformation Template](https://github.com/awslabs/deeplearning-cfn/blob/master/README.md).
+You can also run distributed deep learning with *MXNet* on AWS using [Cloudformation Template](https://github.com/awslabs/deeplearning-cfn/blob/master/README.md).

 </div>